 - Upload documents:

 The ISUP course offer is subject to student interest and enrolment.
-Due to unforeseen circumstances there might be changes to the course offer which will be communicated without delay.
+Due to unforeseen circumstances there might be changes to the course offer which can happen up until the beginning of the programme.
+Changes will be communicated without delay.

 Further information about nomination for ISUP, please contact your home university.